CityOfNewYork/ACCESS-NYC/wp-content/plugins/wordfence-login-security/readme.txt

 3. Configuration options include XML-RPC protection and login page CAPTCHA.

 == Changelog ==

+= 1.1.16 - April 29, 2026 =
+* Improvement: Migrated all deprecated JavaScript libraries in use to a Vue-based infrastructure
+* Improvement: Better coverage of `aria-` accessibility attributes
+* Fix: WordPress 7.0 compatibility fixes
+* Note: The standalone Login Security plugin will be discontinued around July 1, 2026.
+Sites using it should [install the full Wordfence plugin](https://wordpress.org/plugins/wordfence/) to retain this functionality

 = 1.1.15 - January 15, 2025 =
 * Change: Reworked setting caching to avoid issues with some object caches